Robert McKerlie CROFT

 Bob Croft is commemorated on a community memorial in Cherryville, South Australia, the SA Wall of Remembrance in Adelaide and the Australian War Memorial Roll of Honour Canberra.

-His story and that of the other RAAF crew killed that night is the subject of an ongoing research project.
+His story and that of the other RAAF crew killed that night is the subject of a research project, titled 'Bad Night Over Lille'.

 Compiled by Steve Larkins Feb 20